Denon Home 150 Review

 - Black or white finishes

 - Connections around the rear

-Available in black or white, the bulk of the speaker is wrapped in fabric that looks nice but is coarse to touch.
-The touch panel is made out of hardened glass and features presets (up to three), volume and playback controls.
-Hover over it and proximity sensors illuminate the controls, which is a neat touch.
+Available in black or white, the speaker comes wrapped in fabric and on tip is a touch panel made of hardened glass and features presets (up to three), volume and playback controls.
+Hover over it and proximity sensors illuminate the controls.

 Down at the bottom is a small status light.
-When in operation it’s constant blue but changes colour based on the action, such as updating (orange) or Bluetooth pairing (green).
+When in operation it’s blue but changes colour based on the action such as updating (orange) or Bluetooth pairing (green).
 The intensity of the light can be changed in the HEOS app.

 - HEOS app brings music streaming service access

 Its taken over two-and-a-half years but Denon finally has native voice assistance.
 If you’re in the Amazon Alexa ecosystem, you can ask Home 150 a question and it finally has a voice to respond back with.

 The HEOS app (Android, iOS) is the gateway to Denon’s interconnected ecosystem, and allows the user to rule as overlord across any HEOS devices in the home.

 It offers integration with music streaming services such as Spotify, TuneIn, Amazon Music, Deezer, SoundCloud, Napster and Tidal.
 There’s access to EQ settings, customisation; bass optimisation, which works in real time in a recent update, optimisation of bass which works in real time, too.

 The HEOS app is a tidy, if basic interface that lacks the modern sheen of the Sonos control app.
 Streaming service support includes; and Spotify aside, libraries, search and playback of content can be managed within HEOS.
 A HEOS account needs to be set up to take advantage of all this.